🧠 Second Brain

 Post LinkedIn / Pedram Navid on LinkedIn: #dbt #metrics | 38 comments: While dbt is building a metrics layer, the question still remains whether a metrics layer outside of BI will ever gain wide enough adoption.
 Jacob Matson rightly points out that Looker, Thoughtspot, Power BI, and Transform all have a metrics layer tightly integrated within BI, and they are good enough.

-The challenges dbt has are that its implementation is pretty bad (no one wants to write Jinja in yaml), it lacks features critical for it to be useful (like joins), and it’s not clear that we need widespread access to metrics across tools outside of BI.
+The challenges dbt has are that its implementation is pretty bad (no one wants to write Jinja Template in yaml), it lacks features critical for it to be useful (like joins), and it’s not clear that we need widespread access to metrics across tools outside of BI.

 # Michael Driscoll

 replies on The metrics layer may not actually need to be a layer, it could get baked into the SQL standard.
+(Extending SQL for analytics)

 Databases could implement it.
 And every BI tool could query metrics directly.